rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 "Strike them down with *kesa*" (袈裟打ちかけて) could refer to kesagiri, describing the style of cut, or to the intent of the cut being that of a monk disciplining a sinner and leading their soul towards Buddhahood.
 I personally tend more towards the latter interpretation, given the context.
 However, the final, decisive cut in Shin-Musō Hayashizaki-ryū is typically a kesagiri, so it is entirely conceivable that it was originally intended as both.

 These teachings are absolutely central to iai.
-The main reason given for why Ōmori-ryū was incorporated into Tosa Eishin-ryū was because it was viewed as embodying the intent of *kesa no hitotachi*.
+A basic pattern in Shin-Musō Hayashizaki-ryū is first to warn or restrain the enemy as they move their hand to draw the short sword; then to strike the wrist to limit their fighting ability as they draw and attack anyway; and finally to cut *kesa* as they insist on attacking again.
+The main reason given for why Ōmori-ryū was incorporated into Tosa Eishin-ryū was because it was viewed as embodying the intent of *kesa no hitotachi*, and many forms can be understood in those terms: sense the enemy's hostile intent and begin to draw before they do, in a manner that allows them the option to back down without violence; when they persist, draw and make a warning or non-lethal cut to stop or incapacitate them; finally, when no other recourse remains, make a single decisive cut to kill them.

 ## On the nature of tsukaguchi rokusun